They Call It Victory Now

 too certain,

-too unwilling
+too unwilling to bend.

 When I walked alone